Articles by City & Category

-While you may be able to score discounted tickets and coupons for the Philadelphia Zoo at certain times of the year or on the website, your best bet for savings is Philadelphia CityPASS.
-With CityPASS, you can save up to on zoo tickets and on other popular Philadelphia attractions like the Adventure Aquarium, Please Touch Museum, One Liberty Observation Deck, and more.
+While you may be able to score discounted tickets and coupons for the Philadelphia Zoo at certain times of the year or on the website, your best bet for savings is Philadelphia CityPASS® tickets.
+With CityPASS® tickets, you can save up to on zoo tickets and on other popular Philadelphia attractions like the Adventure Aquarium, and more.

 Philadelphia Zoo Hours and Parking

 The Philadelphia Zoo is open every day except for major holidays.
 Hours are determined by seasonality; check the official website for the most up-to-date schedule.

 Various lots and the Zoo Parking Garage offer plenty of paid parking for guests.
 Public transportation (buses and trolleys) is also a viable option for those looking to avoid the hassle of driving.